U.S. Route 70 in Arizona: Route description

-U.S. Route 70 (US 70) begins in Globe at an intersection with US 60 and State Route 77 (SR 77).
+US 70 begins in Globe at an intersection with US 60 and SR 77.
 Both US 70 and SR 77 proceed southeast on Ash Street through the eastern side of Globe.
 Shortly after leaving town, SR 77 splits off and heads south towards Tucson, while US 70 continues southeast, then east, entering the San Carlos Indian Reservation.
 The highway parallels the Arizona Eastern Railway to Cutter, where the railroad curves northeast towards San Carlos.
-Cutter is also where US 70 has an intersection with the western terminus of Bureau of Indian Affairs Route 170 (BIA 170).
+Cutter is also where US 70 has an intersection with Bureau of Indian Affairs Route 6 (BIA 6).
 From this point, US 70 continues east through isolated rolling hills, surrounded by mountains and thick desert brush.
-About 12 mi east of Cutter, US 70 intersects with BIA 170 again at an interchange in Peridot.
-The interchange also includes access to BIA 3, which is the main route to the Coolidge Dam.
+About 12 mi east of Cutter, US 70 intersects with BIA 170 at an intersection in Peridot.
+This junction also provide access to Coolige Dam Road, the main route to the Coolidge Dam.
 Past the interchange, US 70 crosses over the Arizona Eastern Railway and San Carlos River into Graham County.

 After entering Graham County, US 70 passes through more isolated desert terrain.
 The only notable location between Peridot and the Gila River is an intersection with BIA 8.
 Approximately 21 mi east of Peridot, US 70 crosses the Gila River over a bridge before meeting Coolidge Dam Road (BIA 3) at an intersection near Calva.
 Directly south of the intersection, the Arizona Eastern Railway once again parallels US 70 as does the Gila River.
 Southeast of the Coolidge Dam intersection, US 70 leaves the rugged stark terrain and enters the farmlands of the Gila River valley.
 The highway then heads east through the rural communities of Bylas and Fort Thomas before reaching the town of Pima.
 To the northwest of Pima, mile markers jump from 314 to 326.
 The milepost equation exists as a result of relocating the highway away from Coolidge Dam.
 US 70 is the main street through Pima and is known locally as Center Street.
 East of Pima, US 70 passes through Central, then goes through the town of Thatcher as Main Street.
 Main Street curves southeast becoming Thatcher Boulevard as Thatcher transitions into the larger town of Safford, where US 70 makes a short half block jog to the south becoming 5th Street.
 At 1st Street, US 70 has a junction with US 191 at a traffic controlled intersection.
 US 70 and US 191 then head east in a concurrency out of Safford.
 East of Safford, the Globe branch of the Arizona Eastern Railway splits off from US 70 for the last time, heading southeast towards Bowie.